头像

 WORK EXPERIENCE

-2025–present: Assistant Professor, School of Physics, Ningbo Institute of Technology, Oriental Institute of Technology
+2025–present: Assistant Professor, School of Physics, Eastern Institute of Technology, Ningbo

 2023–2025: Associate Professor / Professor, Department of Physics, Fuzhou University